Kanegraffiti/Solace/README.md

 # Solace

-Solace is a command line companion for journaling, note taking and managing a small knowledge base.
+Solace is a portable command line companion for journaling, note taking and managing a small, personal knowledge base.
 Everything runs offline so your private thoughts stay on your device.
-The tool is designed for neurodivergent users, journalers and anyone who wants a distraction free interface.

 ## Key Features